 I had a tomato vine break from the weight of the fruit, plus when I tried to tie up all of my tomato plants some of the cherry tomatoes fell off.

-Since I didn’t have all of the ingredients for Green Tomato Chow Chow, I opted to make a healthier version of the Green Tomato Bread recipe I posted about a few years ago.
-The original recipe is from The Beverly Lewis Amish Cookbook and calls for a half cup of oil and sugar per loaf of bread.
+Since I didn’t have all of the ingredients for Green Tomato Chow Chow, I opted to make a healthier version of the Green Tomato Bread recipe in The Beverly Lewis Amish Cookbook that calls for a half cup of oil and sugar per loaf of bread.
 Eek!
 I reduced that and swapped in some whole wheat flour.
 It was moist and lightly sweet.
 More sugar would have made it too sweet to me.

 So, go pick a few of your unripened tomatoes, or save this recipe for use at the end of the season.
 I think you will be pleasantly surprised with this delightful bread.Green Tomato Bread: a delicious use for unripened tomatoes.
 Click To Tweet